A silvery kingfisher sits on a branch.

 A brahminy kite soars above the Agusan River.

 There are other challenges, too.
 Marshes are being burned to clear the land for building.
 As a result, roosting sites of birds called egrets have been disturbed by smoke and ash.

 The burning also releases tons of carbon into the air.
 This increases temperatures.

 The Manobo live in houses that rest on the water.

 Strength in Community

 All is not lost, however.
-The Manobo and environmentalists are working together to protect and conserve the Agusan Marsh.
+The Manobo and people who care about the environment are working together.
+They want to protect the marsh.